Clamor1256/capacity-foreclosure-2026/README.md

 * **The CXMT Offer:** If they call CXMT the chips are in stock **today** and the price is $2.50.

 The choice isn't ideological.
 It is **operational**.
 To keep assembly lines running global manufacturers are silently migrating to Chinese silicon.
 The "body" of the global economy—IoT devices, automotive, and consumer electronics—is being transplanted with Chinese organs.

-### 4\.
-The Permanent Divorce

-The most devastating cost isn't the lost market share.
-It is the destruction of commercial trust.
-Western policymakers operated under the arrogant assumption that if we ever relaxed the sanctions Chinese buyers would come running back to American suppliers.

-They aren't coming back.

-Even if the trade blocks were dropped tomorrow Chinese businesses now view Nvidia and Intel not as partners but as **liability risks**.
-Why build a multi-billion dollar data center on American silicon that can be turned into a paperweight by a generic PDF update from the Treasury Department?

-Companies like Alibaba and Tencent are aggressively pivoting to domestic silicon not because it is better but because it is **sovereign**.
-We blockaded Nvidia products to "protect" our lead and in doing so we sanctioned Nvidia out of the world's largest semiconductor market forever.

 ### **5\.
 The Final Irony: The "Communist" Capitalist**